Twister (1996 film): Post-production

 De Bont claimed that Twister cost close to $70 million, of which $2–3 million went to the director.
-Last-minute reshoots in March and April 1996 (to clarify a scene about Jo as a child) and overtime requirements in post-production and at ILM, are thought to have raised the budget to $90 million.
+Last-minute reshoots in March and April 1996 (to clarify a scene set in the 1960s about Jo as a child) and overtime requirements in post-production and at ILM, are thought to have raised the budget to $90 million.

 During post-production of Twister, Spielberg took over directing duties on Minority Report instead of The Haunting, which ultimately was directed by de Bont.

 The tornadoes in the film were created with computer animation.
 Particle system expert Habib Zargarpour used the software Dynamation to develop the basis for the digital tornadoes, consisting of millions of tiny particles that made up a spinning, fast-moving funnel cloud, which Zargarpour compared to packing together little scoops of ice cream.
 To create the sound of the tornadoes, De Bont had recorded a variety of combined sound effects, including lion roars, tiger growls, camel moans, and jet-engine wooshes.
 Other special effects that were animated with CGI included telephone poles, trees, trucks, tractors, and whole houses.
-The CGI cow was built from a CGI zebra from the 1995 film Jumanji.
+The CGI cow was built from a CGI zebra from the 1995 CGI film Jumanji.

 Release

-Twister was acclaimed for its special visual effects, resulting in Academy Award nominations for both its sound and visuals.
+Twister was acclaimed for its visual effects, resulting in Academy Award nominations for both its sound and visuals.

 Theatrical

 Originally, Twister was set to be released on May 17, 1996.
 Warner Bros. eventually made the decision to push forward its release date to May 10, 1996, in order to avoid competition with Paramount's Mission: Impossible two weeks later.
-The premiere took place at the AMC Penn Square 10, then known as General Cinema Theatres at Penn Square Mall in Oklahoma City a day prior on May 9, 1996.
+The premiere took place in Westwood, Los Angeles on May 8, 1996, and at the AMC Penn Square 10, then known as General Cinema Theatres at Penn Square Mall in Oklahoma City a day later on May 9, 1996.
 Jan de Bont, Bill Paxton, and Helen Hunt were at the mall for interviews.
-The film would go on to receive a PG-13 rating from the Motion Picture Association of America due to "intense depiction of very bad weather".
+The film received a PG-13 rating from the Motion Picture Association of America due to "intense depiction of very bad weather".
 On August 30, 2024, Twister was re-released in theaters nationwide in 4DX, along with Twisters for one week only.